 Click to enlarge image(s)

 Purple - Pink.
-Only 4 bulbs available 2020.
-On sale because the bulbs are somewhat small.
+Only 5 bulbs available 2020.
+Bulbs are about 2 cm across

 Stated Origin: haywardii x speryii (a hey-sper lycoris)